'No homeless men' ad for CBD apartment slammed as 'totally insensitive'

 The recently released figure - recorded at the end of November - has more than doubled from the roughly 6000 individuals or families on the list shortly after the 2017 election, the Herald reported last week.

-National is blaming Labour's housing policies and says the government has meddled in the rental market instead of building houses.
+National is blaming Labour's housing policies and says the Government has meddled in the rental market instead of building houses.